nhoening/StoSim/doc/tut/basic.rst

     :lines: 12-19

-[vars]
+[params]
 ^^^^^^
-Then, we can add variables specific to our experimenti.
-That is, we mention variables that will be used by the executable and tell Nicessa to pass them on.
+Then, we can add parameters specific to our experiment.
+That is, we mention parameters that will be used by the executable and tell Nicessa to pass them on.
 This is simple in this case, we only specify how long our experiment should run: 500 timesteps.